How the motion of the Moon affects the seeds and the water of our oceans.

 Evolution and second law of thermodynamics.

-Considered all alone, this law speaks to us of a reality that should tend to be less and less complex and orderly.
+Considered all alone, the second law of thermodynamics speaks to us of a reality that should tend to be less and less complex and orderly.
 Any decrease in entropy in a system would only be possible to the detriment of another système, until the leveling of energies, and the so-called "heat death ", when there can no longer be an exchange of useful heat.

 Contrary to what this law predicts, the theory of evolution instead takes note of a reality which, up to now, on our Earth, has tended to be increasingly complex and ordered, in favor of the overall flourishing of life.